dabear/VirtualBubble/README.md

 Then run the app in xcode on "My Mac"

 # Interacting with the bluetooth service
-Open any compatible bluetooth app on an iphone or android and connect.
+Open any compatible bluetooth app on an iphone (Loop+miaomiaoclient) or android(xdrip+) and connect.